London-based consumer tech company Nothing launches its most advanced audio experience to date, Ear (Stick)

 Availability

-Ear (stick) will be available for sale with limited units in Indonesia at Invincible from 28 October 2022.
-National availability begins on 11 November 2022 through its flagship e-commerce stores on Urban Republic Officials store at Tokopedia, Eraspace and offline retailers such as Urban Republic, Rrafone, dan ibox.
+Ear (stick) will be available for sale with limited units in Thailand at Carnival from 28 October 2022.
+National availability begins on 10 November 2022 at Dotlife offline store and online store (Dotlife, KOAN, Shopee and Lazada Nothing Official Store).

 A full list of specifications can be found on nothing.tech.
 To stay updated on all the latest information, please follow Nothing on Instagram, Twitter, TikTok and Discord, or subscribe to the newsletter.